Chriscbr/blog/_posts/2024-04-15-program-arduino-using-rust.md

 ```

 If we squint our eyes a bit we can see the function is rewritten to another name, and an [extern function](https://doc.rust-lang.org/std/keyword.extern.html) is created, presumably so that another program can run or link to our code.
+(If you know more about how this works, I'd be more than curious to know.)

 ### Panic handler